10 Things To Do In Dushanbe + Dushanbe Travel Guide

 Gusgarf Falls is a beautiful 30 meter waterfall near the village of Gusgarf.
 To reach the falls the cheapest and easiest route would be to take a shared taxi bound for Varzob (4 TJS) from Vadonasos (Varzob) Bazaar on the north end of Rudaki and asked to be dropped off at the turn off for Gusgarf Village.

-From the drop off point, it’s roughly an 11 km trek roundtrip, back to the main highway.
+From the drop-off point, it’s roughly an 11 km trek roundtrip, back to the main highway.
 You should be able to flag down a passing shared taxi bound for Dushanbe to hitch a return to the city.
-For those not wanting to deal with logistics you can book a tour here.

 Takob/Safed Dara Valley

-Just a little north from Varzob, 36 km north of Dushanbe is the turn off for the Safed Dara Ski Resort (formerly Takob).
+Just a little north of Varzob, 36 km north of Dushanbe is the turn-off for the Safed Dara Ski Resort (formerly Takob).
 You usually can get a shared taxi to Takob from Vadonasos (Varzob) Bazaar in Dushanbe for 6 TJS.

 In wintertime, you can come here for skiing but in summers it offers some great trekking.
 This is another good spot in which you could do an overnight trip or more.